ethantkoenig/lotsoffiles2/content/other/lystra.md

 ## Facts: ##

-Lystra is the name of a city in ancient Asia Minor which Paul visited on one of his missionary journeys.
-It was located in the region of Lycaonia which is now in the modern-day country of Turkey.
+Lystra was a city in ancient Asia Minor that Paul visited on one of his missionary journeys.
+It was located in the region of Lycaonia, which is now in the modern-day country of Turkey.

 * Paul and his companions escaped to Derbe and Lystra when they were threatened by the Jews in Iconium.
 * In Lystra, Paul met Timothy, who became a fellow evangelist and church planter.